binSmile/LVFSpectrometer/README.md

 This program writes counts to txt file and zip it in the end of work.

 ## Linear Variable Filter
-I had a linear Variable Filter by Ocean Optics (You can read more here [https://www.oceaninsight.com/products/sampling-accessories/solid-sampling/linear-variable/lvf-hh/?qty=1](Ocean Insight)).
+I had a linear Variable Filter by Ocean Optics (You can read more here (Ocean Insight)[https://www.oceaninsight.com/products/sampling-accessories/solid-sampling/linear-variable/lvf-hh/?qty=1]).

 ## 3D-models
 <img src="https://raw.githubusercontent.com/binSmile/LVFSpectrometer/main/models/images/LVF%20mover%20and%20holder.jpg" alt="drawing" width="400"/>